Skip to content

 """

-if name in self.model_fields and self.model_fields[name].frozen:
+if name in _class.model_fields and _class.model_fields[name].frozen:

 return